Sharing Plate

 Parsley Pesto Pasta with Roasted Asparagus

-When I think of summer, I think of asparagus and I think fresh green pesto.
+When I think of spring, I think of asparagus and I think fresh green pesto.
 This pasta dish is a combination of both.
 I made a delicious parsley pesto which is very easy to make.
 I paired it with delicious roasted or grilled asparagus.
 It is a great side dish or a meal!

 • 2 cups fresh parsley